anishathalye/ipr/README.md

 ## Dependencies

-The code in this repository only depends on the [Coq proof assistant](https://coq.inria.fr/).
+The code in this repository only depends on the [Rocq proof assistant](https://rocq-prover.org/).

 ## Building